-In 2014, a Drug and Alcohol Review survey found that 5% of California adults over the age of 21 had used medical cannabis at least once for a “severe” condition.
+A survey published by Drug and Alcohol Review found that 5% of California adults over the age of 21 had used medical cannabis at least once for a “severe” condition.
 5% of California employees is approximately one million people.

 Now, what happens when these legal medical cannabis users go to work?